Raserber/accelerometer-application/README.md

 and more precisely [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/), that I had already used before.

+## Beginning Of The Development

-I also decided to improve the basic concept of displaying one or several linear or angular accelerations with notably :
+I decided to improve the basic concept of displaying one or several linear or angular accelerations with notably :

-- a graph of acceleration(s) as a function of time
+- a graph of one or more accelerations as a function of time
 - Be able to export these data in CSV, PNG or JPG formats
 - Be able to display speed as a function of time of the device

 Solutions :

 - I choose [Highcharts](https://www.highcharts.com/) to display graphs
   - This solution allows to export in their formats the graphs
-- Using recorded accelerations to make a primitive of them
+- Display the speed by making a primitive of the acceleration

 ## Contributing